PeanutFIsh/PC-9000/README.md

       - Windows 95 ALPHA (Codename Venus) released.
 Use it for testing purposes
    - Work in progress!
 Some new things still in development gotta be relesaed soon!
       - P-DOS 3.0 Incoming!
-      - BAS-9 Model 95 will be uploaded soon.
-      - PC-9100 will be released as soon as possible, same for Wendows 95
    - Some news apps are released!
 Here's them :
       - Multi-Diskette system (DO NOT USE IF IT'S AN INSTALLATION DISKETTE)
       - Wendows Pack (Some old Wendows version made 2 years ago are included in only one pack)